[Paper] Causal Effect Estimation with Latent Textual Treatments

 Steering Language Models

-- Condition a pretrained LLM on a desired latent code (e.g., set dimension 7 = 1, others = 0).
+- Condition a pretrained LLM on a desired latent code (e.g., set dimension 7 = 1, all other dimensions = 0).

-- The model then generates texts that vary only along that hypothesized feature while keeping everything else constant.
+- The model then generates texts that vary only along the hypothesized feature while keeping everything else constant.

 Data Collection

-- Run a controlled experiment (e.g., A/B test) where participants see the generated texts and their downstream outcomes are recorded (click‑through, sentiment, policy support, etc.).
+- Run a controlled experiment (e.g., an A/B test) where participants view the generated texts.

-- Perform covariate residualization: regress c on the outcome and subtract the predicted part, leaving a residual that is orthogonal to the covariates.
+- Covariate residualization: regress c on the outcome, subtract the predicted part, and keep the residual, which is orthogonal to the covariates.

-- Apply a doubly robust estimator (or any standard causal method) on the residualized data to obtain an unbiased estimate of the effect of t on the outcome.
+- Apply a doubly robust estimator (or any standard causal method) to the residualized data to obtain an unbiased estimate of the effect of t on the outcome.

-The whole pipeline is automated: from feature discovery to effect estimation, requiring only a modest amount of manual inspection of latent dimensions.
+Note: The entire pipeline—from feature discovery to effect estimation—is automated, requiring only modest manual inspection of latent dimensions.

 Results & Findings